Woodbury Kane: Spanish–American War service

 When the Spanish–American War broke out in late April 1898, Kane enlisted in the First United States Volunteer Cavalry, better known as the "Rough Riders."
 Kane and several of his East Coast friends, including William Tiffany, donated two Colt Machine Guns that cost $7,500 each.

 When the Rough Riders were allowed to expand from their original number of 778 to 1000, Kane was commissioned a lieutenant.
 Kane was remarkable for always being immaculately dressed even during the worst conditions.
 Roosevelt mentioned him in his account The Rough Riders:

 On July 1, 1898, in the assault on San Juan Hill by the Rough Riders, and while leading K Troop, Kane was wounded in the forearm and arm by Mauser rifle fire.
 For his wounds, he was awarded a citation for gallantry and was promoted to captain in the volunteer service.
 He served with distinction throughout the Cuban campaign.
 Kane is one of the Rough Riders featured in the foreground of Frederic Remington's famous painting of the charge on San Juan Hill.

-Regular Army officer, San Juan Battle Gatling Gun Commander batter commander and renowned developer of their forward tactical use, John H. Parker, described Captain Woodbury Kane in his book, as follows:
+Regular Army officer, San Juan Battle Gatling Gun Commander battery commander and renowned developer of their forward tactical use, John H. Parker, described Captain Woodbury Kane in his book, as follows: